s1dequest/turbo/README.md

   * AWS - CLI, EKS
   * Terraform
   * Bash

-#### The Code:
-* The focus should be on the Pipeline, so this will be nothing fancy.
-Just some simple HTML and with a mongoDB to demo persistent storage.
-* **Tech Stack:**
-  * HTML/CSS
-  * MongoDB

-#### Containerization:
-* Since we want to automate/show intra-cluster communication between Pods, we will build two containers from our code.
-One for the front-end, the other for Mongo.
-* So, we will have two small Dockerfiles to push to DockerHub.
-* Dockerfiles will include Versioning/Tagging, and a unique SHA from the Commit ID for each build.
-* **Tech Stack:**
-  * GitHub
-  * Docker & Dockerfiles

-#### DockerHub
-* There is no need for a private container registry in this case, for most people DockerHub would suffice.
-* To build and validate the containers, we need some remote code build tool.
-Most organizations seem to use Jenkins, so we will use it too.
-* Commits to `master` in the frontend and/or Mongo repo's will automatically trigger a Jenkins pipeline.
-Jenkins will validate/build the code, containerize them, then send the containers to DockerHub.
-* **Tech Stack**
-  * Jenkins

-#### AWS EKS
 * Our AWS EKS cluster will be watching the DockerHub registry.
 Basically, it will be checking continuously whether the version tag and/or commit SHA of the containers its running are = to the most recent ones in Docker Hub.
 If it isn't, a Rolling Update will be triggered on the cluster.
 The Rolling Update will be such that perceived customer downtime is 0, but the rollout itself is still fast.

+#### The Sample Code:
+* The focus is be on the Pipeline, so this will be nothing fancy.
+It's just to demostrate how one would hook an app up to the cluster.
+* **Tech Stack:**
+  * HTML/CSS
+  * Redis and/or MongoDB to demo statefulness.